MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ::: moniker range="sc-dpm-2019"

-## VMware VM' back up and restore support.
+## VMware VMs' back up and restore support

  supports [back up and restore of VMware virtual machines](https://blogs.technet.microsoft.com/dpm/2018/02/27/faster-vmware-backups-with-sc-1801-dpm/) (VMs), and extends the benefits of Modern Backup Storage to your VMware backups.
 For detailed information on how to back up VMware VMs, see [this article](back-up-vmware.md).